KlaxonRT/Homework/README.md

 # Homework
 Homework from my AI course

-For some of the files my work only begins after the assignment is specified.
+For some of the files my work only begins after the assignment is specified